top of page

 Headline AI Statistics

-• 78% of organisations globally use AI in at least one business function.
+• Around 70–80% of organisations now use AI in at least one business function.

-• 92% of companies plan to increase their AI investments over the next three years.
+• More than 80% of companies plan to increase investment in AI over the next few years.

 it support sheffield